juilie/Fish/README.md

-# FishCentreAI - Interactive Fish Detection Game
+# FishCenterAI - Interactive Fish Detection Game

 ## Overview
 FishCentreAI is an interactive web application that uses machine learning to detect and track fish in real-time video.
 Built with p5.js and the Roboflow API, it gamifies fish tanks by creating a game where fish can collect coins.